← Back to Blog

 Veto Conditions (Codified)

-The Board Room cannot be overridden by any other component.
-RiskOfficer veto is absolute.
+The Governance Board cannot be overridden by any other component.
+RiskAgent veto is absolute.
 No code, prompt, or agent may disable or bypass these conditions.

 Self-Correction Loop